shay-te/core-lib/website/versioned_docs/version-0.1.0/cli.md

 ---
-id: core_lib_main
+id: cli
-title: Core Lib Main
+title: Command Line
-sidebar_label: Core Lib Main
+sidebar_label: Command Line
 ---

 `core_lib_main` is the single gateway to interact with `Core-Lib` using the command line.
 It offers the following tools:

 - Generating `Core-Lib` from YAML will create a `Core-Lib` folder with your `Core-Lib` inside.
-- Run Migration, `Alembic` upgrade or downgrade for migrations.
+- Run Migration, `Alembic` upgrade, or downgrade for migrations.
 - List Migrations created until now.